Kursk submarine disaster: Russian rescue efforts falter

 At 04:50 on Sunday, 13 August, personnel aboard Pyotr Velikiy detected two anomalies on the seabed that might be the boat.
 At 09:00, Mikhail Rudnitsky arrived at the location.
 While setting anchor, its crew interpreted an acoustic sound as an SOS from the submarine, but soon concluded the noise had been produced by the anchor chain striking the anchor hole.
 At 11:30, Mikhail Rudnitsky prepared to lower the AS-34, which entered the water at 17:30.
 At 18:30, at a depth of 100 m and at a speed of 2 knot, the AS-34 reported colliding with an object, and through a porthole, the crew saw the Kursks propeller and stern stabiliser.
 With the AS-34 damaged by the collision and forced to surface, the crew of Mikhail Rudnitsky began preparing the AS-32 for operation.

 At 22:40, the AS-32 entered the water and began searching for Kursk.
 It failed to locate the submarine because it had been given an incorrect heading by personnel aboard Pyotr Velikiy.
-Crew aboard Mikhail Rudnitsky tried to contact Kursk and briefly thought they heard an acoustic SOS signal, but this was determined to be of biological origin.
+Crew aboard Mikhail Rudnitsky tried to contact Kursk and briefly thought they heard an acoustic SOS signal, but this was determined to be of natural origin.
 They reported the sounds to Pyotr Velikiy.
 The AS-32 returned to the surface at 01:00 on Monday morning, 14 August.

 The salvage tug Nikolay Chiker (SB 131) arrived early in the rescue operation.
 Using deep-water camera equipment, it obtained the first images of the wrecked submarine, which showed severe damage from the sub's bow to its sail.
 Kursk was listing at a 25-degree angle and down 5–7 degrees by the bow.
 The bow had ploughed about 22 m deep into the clay seabed, at a depth of 108 m.
 The periscope was raised, indicating that the accident occurred when the submarine was at a depth of less than 20 m.

 The AS-34 was repaired and was launched at 05:00 on Monday.
 At 06:50, the AS-34 located Kursk and tried but failed to attach to the aft escape trunk over Kursks ninth compartment.
 Unable to create the vacuum seal necessary to attach to the escape trunk, its batteries were quickly depleted and the crew was forced to surface.
 No spare batteries were available, so the crew was forced to wait while the batteries were recharged.
 Meanwhile, winds increased, blowing 10–12 m/s to 15–27 m/s, and the waves rose to 3–4 points (4–8 ft), forcing the Russians to suspend rescue operations.